shopsys/shopsys/docs/storefront/gtm/events.md

 ## GtmAddToCartEventType

 This type is used for tracking adding items to a cart.
 Keep in mind that adding does not need to mean the product has not been added before.
-It can also mean increasing product's quantity.
+It can also mean increasing the product's quantity.

 ```ts
 export type GtmAddToCartEventType = GtmEventInterface<